 The Iglesia de Santo Domingo is another ecclesiastic standout with a gilded interior that combines Baroque, Romanesque, Gothic and Moorish styles.
 It took more than 200 years to complete after construction began in 1572.

-Wonderful Pedestrian Streets
+Wandering on Oaxaca’s Wonderful Streets

 From the Zocalo you reach Santo Domingo by taking a 10-minute walk up Calle Macedonio Alcala (behind the cathedral on the Zocalo), a beautiful cobbled street lined with colonial-era buildings filled with government offices, as well as the occasional museum, gallery and shop.
 As opposed to the mostly shaded Zocalo, it’s treeless and you’ll often keep to the shaded side in the hot midday sun regardless of the time of year.